Hometown: Oakland, California

 What makes your job great?

 I love working for an organization that has a mission I believe in and people who are committed to the same cause.
 I’ve learned so much from working at Healthy Schools Campaign and learn more every day and enjoy being in an environment that enables me to do this.
-One of my favorite things about working for HSC is that so much of our national policy work is informed by our work in Chicago.
+One of my favorite things about working for HSC is that so much of our national and state policy work is informed by our work in Chicago.
 It helps me stay grounded and understand how the policies we’re advocating for will impact the communities and people we work with in Chicago.

 When did you come to Healthy Schools Campaign?